eldarrak/FLightR/cran-comments.md

 ## resubmission
 in the submission I had two problems:

-1. My old email address eldar@nioz.nl is no longer active, and I cannot send a confimration message from there.
+1. My old email address eldar@nioz.nl is no longer active, and I cannot send a confirmation message from there.

-2. there was a comment: 'Found the following (possibly) invalid file URI:
-   URI: www.dx.doi.org/10.1111/2041-210X.12765
-     From:
-inst/doc/FLightR_with_black-tailed_godwit_vignette_from_MEE_2017.html'

-This is false positive and address to my Methods in Ecology and Evolution paper is correct.
+2. URL in one of the link in the vignette is fixed now.
+Sorry about that.

 ## R CMD check results